 This Pandora’s Box effect is at the heart of what people fear in participation trophies.
 Essentially, many parents worry that this effort to protect children from the pain of defeat leaves them unprepared for the world’s harsh realities.

 It’s a valid concern.
 Numerous studies have demonstrated that overprotective parenting harms children’s growth and development.

 Children learn and build essential tools by taking risks, facing decisions, and making mistakes.
 Unfortunately, overly sheltered children show a demonstrable lack of these skills, so it’s crucial to be careful with this type of sheltering environment.

 Teaching a Growth Mindset

-What does this mean for our participation trophies?
+What does this mean for participation trophies?

-If we are trying to give our young athletes encouragement to work hard and keep learning, then participation trophies are a tool we can use to set them up for lifelong success.
+If we are giving our young athletes encouragement to work hard and keep learning, then participation trophies are a tool we can use to bolster a growth mindset and set them up for lifelong success.

 However, if the sole focus is on who’s a winner and who’s a loser, then a participation trophy and a championship trophy alike can encourage a fixed mindset and ultimately be harmful to all participants.